 September 20 ~ Go soak yourself!
 True self care is about so much more than warm baths, wine and candles, but that doesn’t mean we can’t still indulge.
 Give your bath a detoxing boost by with Epsom’s salt, lavender and (or) mint essential oil, baking soda and hydrogen peroxide—for amounts and details read Ritual Bath for Purification.
 This combo is believed to help draw out toxins (skip the wine and drink and glass of water with lemon), and balance pH levels.
 When you’re done, wrap yourself in a robe and lie down (bed, sofa, recliner); feel what it means to be totally relaxed.

-September 21 ~ Stop doing it all!
+September 23 ~ Just stop doing it all!
+How much are you doing for others that they could be doing for themselves?
 Are you a pleaser, a fixer . . . a door mat?
 Let’s face it, very few people are going to turn down an offer to lighten their load.
 And very few will return the favor.
-Generosity, kindness and a willingness to help others are all admirable qualities, but if you’re feeling stretched to thin, hoping and waiting for others to step in and help you, or just step up and help themselves, you’re probably doing too much for others and not enough for yourself.
+Generosity, kindness and a willingness to help others are all admirable qualities, but if you’re feeling stretched too thin, hoping and waiting for others to step in and help you, or just step up and help themselves, you’re probably doing too much for others and not enough for yourself.